EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 6. Process the CoAP request.

-Compared to the approach in {{edhoc-in-oscore}}, this processing requires one more step, as the Server must first build the OSCORE protected CoAP request from the payload before being able to process it.
+Compared to the approach in {{edhoc-in-oscore}}, this processing requires one more step, as the Server must build the OSCORE protected CoAP request from the payload before being able to process it.

 ## Signalling in a New EDHOC+OSCORE Option {#sign-3}